Cladding & Colours

-Can I design a shed to my own requirements?
+Can I design a shed to my clients requirements?

 What roofing and cladding options are available?

-Most sheds use profiled steel roofing and cladding as they are fast to install, reliable and economical.
-However, please advise if you prefer another option to be quoted.
+Most sheds are clad in profiled steel roofing and wall cladding as it is fast to install, reliable and economical.
+However, you can price other cladding options if requested.

-All materials will be supplied as quoted.
-This will usually include the drawings, poles, timber, roofing and cladding, hardware, doors and windows.
-Items such as flashings, concrete and any concrete related components will not be included unless specifically requested and included in the quote.
+The quote will usually include the drawings, poles, timber, roofing and cladding, hardware, doors and windows.
+Items such as flashings, concrete and related components will not be included unless specifically requested and included in the quote.

-Yes, our sheds don't require a concrete floor; but we can include a concrete floor if requested.
-To the whole floor or selected bays only if required.
+Yes, timber sheds don't require a concrete floor; but you can include a concrete floor if requested.
+To all or selected bays only.